ActiveSolution/aspire-semantic-kernel-creative-writer/src/ChatApp.React/INSTRUCTIONS.md

 To ensure that it is grounded on real public and also your internal product data, please provide additional context.

 ## Sample

-> Current limitation: Needs to be strict this format and with streaming enabled

 ``` yaml
 research: Can you find the camping trends in 2024 and what folks are doing in this winter?
 products: Can you use a selection of tents and sleeping bags as context?